thebrumby/HotWalletClaimer/README.md

 </p>

 <a name="usage-notes"></a>
-## V1.4.2 Release Notes - Improved Claim Handling & Configurable Settings
+## V2.0.2 Release Notes - Improved Claim Handling & Configurable Settings

 ### Usage Instructions
 After executing the script with `python3 claim.py`, you will be prompted to update settings and configure the session:

 1. **Update Settings:**
    - Decide if you want to update script parameters.
-If you choose "y", you'll be prompted review/update the following:
+If you choose "y", you'll be prompted to review/update the following:
       - `forceClaim`: Force a claim the first time the script runs, even if the wallet isn't full, or wait until full.
       - `debugIsOn`: Activate debugging to save screenshots to your filesystem; default is off.
       - `hideSensitiveInput`: Hide sensitive input such as phone numbers and seed phrases; default is ON.
       - `screenshotQRCode`: Log in by QR code; default is true, the alternative is by phone number and OTP.
       - `maxSessions`: Defines the number of simultaneous claim sessions permitted.
-Even if only one session is allowed at a time, you can manage multiple wallets.
-Additional wallets will queue and wait for an available claim session slot.
+Additional wallets will queue and wait for an available session slot.
-      - `verboseLevel`: Control verbosity of console messages; ranges from 1 (minimal), 2 (main steps) 3 (all messages).
+      - `verboseLevel`: Control verbosity of console messages; ranges from 1 (minimal), 2 (main steps) to 3 (all messages).
       - `forceNewSession`: Overwrite an existing session and force a new login.
-Requires repeating both Telegram log-in & seed words entry - useful if an existing session has errors.
+Useful if an existing session has errors.
+      - `lowestClaimOffset` and `highestClaimOffset`: Set the range for random claim timing.
+Adjust these to control when the claim is triggered relative to the pot being filled.
+      - **Examples of Claim Timing:**
+         - `-30, -15`: Claims occur between 30 and 15 minutes before the pot is full.
+         - `30, 60`: Claims occur between 30 minutes to 1 hour after the pot is full.
+         - `-15, 15`: Claims can occur in the 15-minute window before or after the pot is full.
 2. **Session Name Configuration:**
    - Auto-assigns a numeric value or accepts a custom session name.
 Reusing a name will attempt to resume that session.
 3. **Login Options:**